In this article, we will take a deep insight into the working of these two platforms in our comprehensive Teachable vs LearnDash article.

-Now with my experience of creating with these two popular LMSs, I have jotted down their differences in the following section that make up their core functionality.
+Now with my experience of creating these two popular LMSs, I have jotted down their differences in the following section that make up their core functionality.

 Teachable Vs LearnDash: Key Differences

 LearnDash does not trouble itself with hosting.
-This means you have already have a website of your own.
+This means you already have a website of your own.
 Now LearnDash is compatible with WordPress only.